protolambda/singapore/README.md

   Building Protolith (generalized blockchain node library) at the same time.
 - No team/company/funding.
 Maybe someday.
 It's a hobby project for now, with whatever time I can afford to spent on it.
   Contributions are welcome!
 But please understand that it's in an early phase, and things may break.

+#### Note on browser support

+Browsers are also considered, but Dart 2.0 falls back on 32 bit integers here, so it would only work with smaller toy numbers (i.e. deposit amounts).
+And performance may be considerably worse than on other platforms that run code natively (instead of cross compiled javascript).
+It could be good enough for demo purposes however.

 ## Contributing